 We came away enthralled, educated and resolving to drink more Marsala rather than just cook with it!

 The Rallo family have been highly influential in putting high quality Sicilian wines into the international market place and Donnafugata has a top class reputation.
 After a short visit round the winery and amazing barrel cellar we settled in for an eight wine/eight dish pairing lunch that showcased the estate wines and some delicious local cuisine.
-There were many highlights but the two dessert wines from Pantelleria shone out for me.
+There were many highlights but the two dessert wines from Pantelleria shone out for me on each visit.

-We headed south to the town of Sambuca and devoted our time to one very important winery, Planeta, at their exquisite Ulmo property .
-We basked in glorious sunshine on Tours 2 and 3, but on Tour 1, which was at the end of April, the weather was a little murky as the picture of us returning from the vineyards by Lake Arancio shows.
+We headed south to the town of Sambuca and devoted our time to one very important winery, Planeta, at their exquisite Ulmo property.

 Diego Planeta put Sicily on the wine map when his Chardonnay won various Chardonnay di Mundi awards in the 1990s.